LeelaChessZero/lc0/CONTRIBUTING.md

 Pull Requests are squashed when merged.
 This means all commits in the branch will be squashed into one commit applied onto master.
 This makes it tricky to reuse the branch and continue to work on it after the PR is merged.
-Here is what to do:

-* Remember the commit hash of the last commit in the merged branch before merging the PR.
-Suppose it's `abc1234`.
+**Note:** This section only applies if you have dependent branches that were built on top of your merged PR branch.
+If you only had one branch, you can simply delete it after merging.

+**Example scenario:** You had a branch `add-feature` that got merged, and you have another branch `extend-feature` that was based on `add-feature`.
+After `add-feature` is merged, you need to rebase `extend-feature` onto the new master.
+Here's what to do after your PR is merged:

+* Update your local master: `git fetch upstream`
+* Switch to your dependent branch: `git checkout extend-feature`
+* Rebase onto the updated master:
+  `git rebase --update-refs --onto upstream/master add-feature`

+The `--update-refs` flag will also update any branches between your leaf branch and the merged branch if you have any.

 * `git fetch upstream` to update your local copy of the upstream/master.
-* `git checkout <your-branch>` to switch to your leaf branch that depended on the merged branch.
+* `git checkout <your-dependent-branch>` to switch to your leaf branch that depended on the merged branch.
-* `git rebase --update-refs --onto upstream/master abc1234` (`--update-refs`
-  will also update the branches between your leaf branch and the merged branch if you have any).
+* `git rebase --update-refs --onto upstream/master <the-pr-branch-just-merged>` (`--update-refs` will also update the branches between your leaf branch and the merged branch if you have any).

 ## C++ Standard and Libraries